Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: The incoming/outgoing waves

-We only consider the first term, since using the same estimate of $g_1,g_2$, they can be treated in the same way.
-For the first term, we split it into the following two parts,
+We only consider the first term.
+Since the estimates for $g_1,g_2$ are the same, see \eqref{est:g1g2}, they can be treated in the same way.
+To do this, we split it into the following two parts again,